HomePage SiteMap & OverView ASA Views

 natural theology is "theology deriving its knowledge of God from the study of nature independent of special revelation."
 (Webster's Dictionary)" In science, which is based primarily on our study of nature, the main goal is to understand physical realities.
 In theology, based primarily on studying scripture, the main goal is understanding spiritual realities.
 But the main goals aren't the only goals, and our theories about spiritual and physical realities are interactive: theology affects science and our views of physical reality, while science affects theology and our views of spiritual reality.

-Our science can influence our theology, thus moving it in the direction of natural theology, when we ask, "Does God exist?
+Our science can influence our theology, thus moving it in the direction of natural theology, when we ask "Does God exist?
 What does God do?
-What is God like?" and we use our understanding of nature to construct our understanding of God.
-In another set of questions we ask, "How should science influence our theology?"
+What is God like?" and use our understanding of nature to construct our understanding of God.
+Therefore it's important to ask, "How should science influence our theology?"

-These important questions — about what the interactions between science and theology are, or what they can be and should be — won't be "answered" in this website.
-But later (what you now see here is just a beginning) we'll find web-resources that discuss these questions.
+These questions — about what the interactions between science and can be and should be, or what they actually are — won't be "answered" in this website.
+But later (what you now see here is just a beginning) we'll find web-resources that examine these questions.
 As a start, some useful ideas are in Reading God's Two Books by George Murphy, who explains why it's better to use scriptural theology (based on the Bible) instead of natural theology (based on what we see in nature) as a foundation for building our understanding of God:

 "We should begin with the knowledge of God revealed in the history of Israel which culminates in Christ.
 Then we know that the creator, the author of the book of nature, is to be identified with the crucified and risen Christ, and we can read the book of God's works in that light.
 Metaphors of God as philosopher, ruler, moral teacher, or designer then have to be adapted to this revelation. ...
 [We should] see natural theology as dependent upon revelation for its validity.
 In other words, natural theology must be a part of distinctively Christian theology. ...
 We can learn about nature simply by reading the book of nature.
 But that book will tell us something about its author only if we have first read the Bible and understood its witness to Jesus Christ."